MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-01-overview.md

 ## Get the sample solution

-A sample Python solution using all Azure services used in each article in this series is available to help you follow along with this tutorial.
+A sample Python solution is available to help you follow along with this tutorial.
 Download or clone the sample codebase to your local workstation.

 1. Clone the sample solution: